gospackler/caddyshack/README.md

   - for each model, get the adapters
   - call `cs.Collections[NAME] = cs[ADAPTER_NAME].BuildCollection(NAME, MODEL)`
     - internally
-      - Map the model function to a wrapper that takes a connection and returns a result
+      - somehow map models with a dynamic connection....

 #### Usage